hongyileoxu/hongyileoxu.github.io/research/project-2024/DealScan2024/readme.md

 3. DealScan_Loan_Path2.html > DealScan_Loan_Path_Jun2024: generate the panel dataset for firm-loan-time observations and it can be linked to the Compustat dataset.
 4.

+A list for double check:

+1.    remove financial firms (`SIC == 6000 to 6999`) and also firms with missing information on total assets (atq), total sales (saleq), common shares outstanding (cshoq), closing share price (prccq), and the exact calendar quarter (datacqtr) of the observation.
+2.

 -----